 For example, the website’s infrastructure should handle 100k requests per second.

-Scalability defines the highest workloads under which the system will still complete the performance standards.
+Scalability of app defines the highest workloads under which the system will still complete the performance standards.
 For example, 1000 - 1K users.

 Compatibility and portability